Keyboards

 Key Takeaway

-The knob adds real utility, but the wobble and sleep-wake limitation are known issues.
-Factor that in if tactile precision matters to you.
+The knob adds real utility, but the wobble and sleep-mode limitation are hard to ignore.
+Factor that in if the knob is a primary reason you're considering this board.

 In-Depth Analysis